 The presence of toxic mold can affect the brain.
 This can lead to problems concentrating and even memory loss.
 One study on mice even found that inhaling mold spores made mice anxious and forgetful after just three weeks of exposure.

 Feeling tired all the time?
 Mold might be to blame.
-According to Weitz, toxic mold can cause chronic fatigue and weakness.
+Toxic mold can cause chronic fatigue and weakness.
 This fatigue is more likely to kick in on humid days, and you might feel relief when around an air conditioner or near fresh air.

 If you see some funky colors around your house, it might be mold, as is coloration of the walls is a sign that something is amiss.
 It can be hard to determine between other causes for discoloration and potential toxic mold, but a professional can come look and determine if you have an issue.